In recent decades there has been renewed interest in the possibility of undiscovered tunnels and chambers beneath the Great Sphinx of Giza.

 However, subsequent accounts of the Great Sphinx dating to more than a millennium later make no reference to a tomb within or under the Sphinx as suggested by Pliny.
 Arabic historians such as Abd Al-Latif writing in the early 13th century, Al Maqrizi writing in the early 15th century, and the earliest European visitors, who started publishing their observations in travelogues at the end of the 15th century, simply do not refer to it.

-The Sphinx represented as an Idol of Isis from Kurtzer und warhafftiger Bericht von der Reiss aus Venedig nach Hierusalem (1582) by Johannes Helfrich, Johannes
+Early European depiction of the Great Sphinx as an idol of Isis from Johannes Helfrich’s Kurtzer und warhafftiger Bericht von der Reiss aus Venedig nach Hierusalem (1582)

-The Sphinx represented as a feminine head from Les voyages et obseruations du Sieur de La Boullaye-Le-Gouz, gentil-homme angeuin (1653) by François La Boullaye-Le-Gouz
+The Sphinx represented as a feminine head in Les voyages et obseruations du Sieur de La Boullaye-Le-Gouz, gentil-homme angeuin (1653) by François La Boullaye-Le-Gouz

 Pierre Belon Du Mans writing in the 1550s, following his visit to Giza in 1547, seems to be the first European visitor to connect the monolithic head emerging from the sands of the Giza plateau with Pliny's account.
 He identified it as the Sphinx or Androsphinx mentioned in classical literature.
 Yet still, he did not refer to the burial mentioned by Pliny.
 André Thevet, visiting a few years later in 1552, seems to be the first to repeat Pliny's speculation of a tomb within the Great Sphinx.

 Yet, many 16th-century writers continued to be unaware that the colossal head had a body buried beneath the sand.
-Thevet reported, "There are no wings, no body...that I know of..."** This confusion is reflected in the many illustrations of the Great Sphinx that continued to represent it simply as a colossal head.
+Thevet reported, "There are no wings, nor any body...that I know of..."
+(Thevet, Cosmographie Universelle (1554)).
+This confusion is reflected by the many illustrations of the Great Sphinx that represented it simply as a colossal head.

-The head of the Great Sphinx depicted as a male Greco-Roman bust in André Thevet's Cosmographie de Levant, (1556)
+Early European depiction of the Great Sphinx of Giza portrayed as a Greco-Roman male bust in André Thevet’s Cosmographie de Levant (1556)

 In addition to the misconception that the Sphinx was merely a monumental carving of a head much like a Greco-Roman bust, the earliest European visitors also recorded a tradition that the monument was an oracle that uttered prophecies.
 Joos Van Ghistelle, who visited the monument c.
 1482-8, reported, "In the vicinity people recount that this head had the habit of speaking..."**